Visualising probabilistic graphical models

 dagR does R

-After initializing a new DAG using a command line, the researcher can evaluate what associations are introduced by adjusting for covariables.
+After initialising a new DAG using a command line, the researcher can evaluate what associations are introduced by adjusting for covariables.
 Potentially biasing paths from exposure to outcome can be identified (see eFig.
 1, demonstrating harmful adjustment using an example DAG from Fleischer and Diez Roux).
 Functions to conveniently add or remove nodes and arcs are included, as is a function checking introduced associations and biasing paths for all possible adjustment sets […].
 The graphics capabilities of R allow fairly straightforward programming of basic DAG drawing routines, while also supporting the interactive repositioning of nodes and arcs.

 It additionally calculates adjustment sets and other useful functions of the graph.